-An addiction outpatient treatment program is a crucial part of care for anyone seeking help in overcoming any form of a drug addiction problem.
+An addiction outpatient treatment program is a crucial part of care for anyone seeking help in overcoming any form of drug addiction problem.
 Many patients consider the in-patient option a bit more restrictive, especially when they have family or work commitments that make it difficult to enter full-time care.
 For such people, having an outpatient option means they don’t have to worry about leaving their lives behind for an extended period.
 So, if you’re considering signing up for an addiction outpatient treatment program, the question you keep asking is, “what do I expect during the addiction outpatient treatment process?”
 Here are a few things you should expect.

 What is An Outpatient Drug Rehab Treatment Program?

 While an outpatient treatment program can work as a continuation of an in-patient program, it offers a different mode of treatment.
 It requires scheduled visits with the treatment provider rather than immediate or constant access to them in most cases.
 It also offers more convenience, flexibility, independence, and autonomy than other treatment types.
-With an outpatient treatment program, you also get to live in your home and visit your treatment provider based on the schedule previously agreed.
+With an outpatient treatment program, you also get to live in your home and visit your treatment provider based on the schedule previously agreed upon.

 Treatment on a Scheduled Basis